-Another alternative method of placing surplus funds is with the money market team of our bank.
+Another alternative method of placing surplus funds is with the money market team of our bank

 The procedure is as before with the exception that no EFT is necessary to our branch.
 A transfer is made from our disbursements account by FX system direct on the HSBC.net system.
-It should be noted that the Head of Financial Services and the Director of

-Resources (or in their absence the Chief Executive), sign the transaction sheet obtained from the HSBC.net system on the day the transaction takes place.
+The Head of Financial Services and the Director of Resources (or in their absence the Chief Executive), sign the transaction sheet obtained from the HSBC.net system on the day the transaction takes place.